lambdakb/trackball-lt7dk/README.md

 [PCB Back]: output/img/lt7dk-pcb-bottom.svg
 [PCB Back PNG]: output/img/lt7dk-pcb-bottom.png

-The PCB has been designed in [KiCad EDA 8.0](https://www.kicad.org/) using the [`kicad-lkbd`](https://github.com/lambdakb/kicad-lkbd) libraries and [`kbplacer`](https://github.com/adamws/kicad-kbplacer).
+The PCB has been designed in [KiCad EDA 8.0](https://www.kicad.org/) using the [`kicad-lkbd`](https://github.com/lambdakb/kicad-lkbd) libraries.

-You can preview the project files using [KiCanvas](https://kicanvas.org/?github=https%3A%2F%2Fgithub.com%2Flambdakb%2Ftrackball-lt7dk%2Fblob%2Fmain%2Fpcb%2Flk23m-pcb.kicad_pro) directly in your browser and download the latest fabrication files for JLCPCB from the [latest release](https://github.com/lambdakb/keyboard-lk23m/releases/latest/).
+You can preview the project files using [KiCanvas](https://kicanvas.org/?github=https%3A%2F%2Fgithub.com%2Flambdakb%2Ftrackball-lt7dk%2Fblob%2Fmain%2Fpcb%2Flt7dk-pcb.kicad_pro) directly in your browser and download the latest fabrication files for JLCPCB from the [latest release](https://github.com/lambdakb/trackball-lt7dk/releases/latest/).

 The exported schematic is also available under [`output/schematics`](output/schematics/).

 ## Firmware

 Firmware has been built using the [`vial` fork](https://github.com/vial-kb/vial-qmk) of [QMK](https://qmk.fm).

-## License

-This design is licensed under the [CERN Open Hardware Licence Version 2 – Strongly Reciprocal (CERN-OHL-S-2.0)](https://opensource.org/license/cern-ohl-s).

-You are free to use, share, and modify the design for any purpose, provided that:

-- **Attribution**: Appropriate credit is given, a link to the license is provided, and any changes are indicated.
-- **Reciprocity**: Any contributions or modifications must be distributed under the same license.

-If you are a retailer or business interested in selling this design or related products, I’d love to discuss it!
-Please feel free to reach out so we can explore potential arrangements.

 ## References